 Stand-up paddleboarding is on the whole a pretty safe sport, as it is conducted at low speeds.
 However, like any water sport, there is the potential for things to go wrong, especially here in New Zealand where the weather can often change rapidly.
-So, however experienced a water-person you may be, have a read and think about the following points.
-These are primarily about SUP cruising, rather than surfing.
-If you’re planning on taking your SUP board out into the waves, please check out the SURF SAFETY page.
+So, however experienced a water-person you may be, we strongly advise you follow the SUP SAFELY code.

 In strong currents (rivers, harbour mouths etc), only use a leash with a quick-release system that can be operated from above the waist, NEVER attached to your ankle or calf.

 In surf only use a straight ankle/calf leash.